Dog Car Anxiety: How to Make Trips Stress Free

 Consider Calming Supplements

 “You can also try anti-anxiety supplements before travel,” says Dr. Ochoa.
 While more research is needed on some over-the-counter remedies, they could help your dog stay calm.
-Plus, anti-anxiety solutions come in various forms, from supplement tablets and chews to calming sprays.
+Plus, anti-anxiety solutions come in various forms, from supplement powders and chews to calming sprays.
 Ask your veterinarian if one of these options would be a good choice for your pet.

 Be Patient and Don’t Push